ConPaaS-team/conpaas/docs/userguide.rst

 On the other hand, user-certificates contain a user and group inside the certificate.
 So usually, each user has her personal user-certificate.
 Both kinds of certificate can be used in parallel.
-Client-certificates are less secure, since the user and group with whom files are accessed can be arbitrarly changed if the mounting user has local superuser rights.
+Client-certificates are less secure, since the user and group with whom files are accessed can be arbitrarily changed if the mounting user has local superuser rights.
 So client-certificates should only be used in trusted environments.

 Using the command line client, certificates can be created like this, where <adminflag>